Bonnie Ora Sherk: Life Frames Since 1970

 ===================================

-About the Artist: Bonnie Ora Sherk (American, born 1945, New Bedford, MA – died 2021, San Francisco, CA) was a pioneering, internationally recognized American artist, landscape architect, and environmental educator.
+About the Artist: Bonnie Ora Sherk (American, born 1945, New Bedford, MA – died 2021, San Francisco) was a visionary, internationally recognized American artist, landscape architect, and environmental educator.
 Sherk founded The Farm, situated under a freeway interchange in San Francisco, which she directed from 1974 to 1980.
 In 1981, Sherk founded Life Frames, Inc., supporting her nonprofit educational work A Living Library (ALL).
 Currently, active locations of ALL projects are on Roosevelt Island, NYC (2001-present), and in San Francisco at the Bernal Heights Living Library & Think Park Nature Walk (2002-present) and OMI/Excelsior Living Library & Think Park (1998-present).

-The theme that ran through all Sherk’s work is the interdependent relationships between humans, animals, and nature.
-Sherk regularly lectured and had her work featured in exhibitions throughout the U.S., Europe, Asia and elsewhere, including the Venice Biennale 2017 and the Liverpool Biennial 2021.
 Sherk received a BA in Art from Rutgers University’s Douglass College, an MA in Environmental Sculpture from San Francisco State University, and certifications in Landscape Architecture from the University of California at Berkeley, CA and Oomoto School of Traditional Japanese Arts in Kameoka, Japan.
 She lived and worked in San Francisco and New York City.

 About the Curator: Tanya Zimbardo is a contemporary art curator based in San Francisco.
-As an assistant curator of media arts at the San Francisco Museum of Modern Art, she has curated solo exhibitions of work by Jim Campbell, Runa Islam, Pat O’Neill, and Kerry Tribe, as well as the two-person and group exhibitions Speculative Portraits Future Histories: Theaster Gates and Cauleen Smith; Soundtracks; Ragnar Kjartansson: The Visitors; and Susan Philipsz: Songs Sung in the First Person on Themes of Longing, Sympathy and Release, are currently on view at SFMOMA.
+As an assistant curator of media arts at the San Francisco Museum of Modern Art, she has curated solo exhibitions of work by Jim Campbell, Runa Islam, Pat O’Neill, and Kerry Tribe, as well as the two-person and group exhibitions Speculative Portraits Future Histories: Theaster Gates and Cauleen Smith; Soundtracks; Ragnar Kjartansson: The Visitors; and Susan Philipsz: Songs Sung in the First Person on Themes of Longing, Sympathy, and Release, are currently on view at SFMOMA.
 Zimbardo featured Sherk in group exhibitions she co-curated at SFMOMA (Fifty Years of Bay Area Art: The SECA Awards) and at Mills College Art Museum (Public Works: Artists’ Interventions 1970s – Now).
 Over the past decade, Zimbardo has featured artists associated with Bay Area Conceptual art, performance, and experimental media in exhibitions and screenings at nonprofit art venues including di Rosa Center for Contemporary Art (Equilibrium: A Paul Kos Survey) and The 500 Capp Street Foundation (Organic Logic).

 IMAGES —